 - How it will tie your other branding collateral together

-- The thoughts and emotions someone feels when they see your logo (This is weird to think about, but certain colors, shapes, styles and words all trigger emotional responses which will translate into an emotional response to your business.)
+- The thoughts and emotions someone feels when they see your logo (This is weird to think about, but certain colors, shapes, styles, and words all trigger emotional responses which will translate into an emotional response to your business.)

 It’s an entire package, not just a small mark.
 In most cases, it will be the first thing your customers or clients see when they come across your business.
 No pressure, right?

-There are a number of ideas floating around about what a logo really is.
+There are several ideas floating around about what a logo really is.
 If we were to ask most people what a logo is, they would have a variety of different answers, but they would probably all be right in one way or another.
-The reality is, there are a number of different types of logo “marks” you could choose to utilize for yourself.
+The reality is, that there are a number of different types of logo “marks” you could choose to utilize for yourself.
 In this article, we’ll briefly explain the 5 main types of logos and show some examples of each you’ll probably recognize.

-SYMBOL OR ICON
+SYMBOL OR ICON LOGOS

 This type of logo represents the company in a simple but bold manner.
 In most cases, the image is abstract and stylized to give visual interest.
-Most companies that use this type of logo will have a very simple main logo, but may choose to create additional alternative versions that appear a little more flashy.
+Most companies that use this type of logo will have a very simple main logo but may choose to create additional alternative versions that appear a little more flashy.
 The human mind can easily remember a simple form much easier than a complex one.
 It’s best to use a simple symbol or icon if you plan on building a large business.
-You probably recognize symbol logos like Apple, Shell and Mercedes-Benz.
+You probably recognize symbol logos like Apple, Shell, and Mercedes-Benz.

 These are uniquely styled text logos that spell out the company or brand name.
 Many times, custom fonts are created specifically for brands to use across all their marketing and branding collateral.
-Some examples include Facebook, Disney and Sony.
+Some examples include Facebook, Disney, and Sony.

-These logos combine a wordmark and a symbol or icon to give the flexibility for the use of either or both elements across a variety of applications.
+These logos combine a wordmark and a symbol or icon to give flexibility for the use of either or both elements across a variety of applications.
 A well-designed combination mark looks just as good with the elements separate as it does with them together.
 You might recognize some combo marks like Hawaiian Airlines, Adidas and Sprint.